 People often want to know whether there are non-antibiotic treatments for UTIs.
 Below, we explore seven evidence-based home remedies for these infections.

-- For hydration: UTIs and hydration
+- For reducing bacterial growth: UTIs and hydration

 - For releasing toxins: UTIs and urination

-- For probiotics: UTIs and probiotics
+- For lowering pH: UTIs and probiotics

-- For wiping technique: UTIs and wiping
+- For improving wiping technique: UTIs and wiping

 A note about sex and gender